 The Gratitude Attitude

 While it may be cliché to write a blog post about gratitude the week of Thanksgiving, it’s also a good reminder as we move into the holiday season.
 For many, November and December bring additional stress, frustration, and hardship.
-The … Read More
+The last two years have been difficult.
+It’s human to dwell on our struggles.
+In fact, … Read more

 Leaders Model Empathy and Curiosity (Unconscious Bias Series Part 2)

 Last week we explored areas in which we’ve experienced or witnessed bias.
 For a refresher, click here.
-I asked you to do some homework over the course of the week, considering moments where bias impacted your confidence, decision-making, opportunity, health, … Read More
+I asked you to do some homework over the course of the week, considering moments where bias impacted your confidence, decision-making, opportunity, health, relationships, or willingness to take risks.
+It is important to reiterate here that everyone has … Read more

 Leaders Know Unconscious Bias Is Not Political (Unconscious Bias Series Part 1)